 How to Be More Responsive

-There are a number of lead management tools you can use to make sure leads don’t fall through the cracks.
+There are a number of lead tracking and lead management tools you can use to make sure leads don’t fall through the cracks.

 - A customer service management (CRM) tool can help you keep track of all inquiries coming in through shared inboxes and telephone lines.